AnotherPillow/phantom-capes/README.md

 - Install [Python 3.8 or higher](https://www.python.org/downloads/)
 - Download the latest release from the [releases page](https://github.com/anotherpillow/phantom-capes/releases)
-- Run the installer as an administrator.
+- Run the program as an administrator.
-- Restart your computer or run `ipconfig /flushdns` in an administrator command prompt.
-- Run `py -m pip install -r requirements.txt` in the `server` folder.
-- Run app.py in the `server` folder.
 - Navigate to `s.optifine.net` in your browser.
 - Enter your IGN and choose a cape, then press `Submit`.
 - Start Minecraft, if it was already open, refresh your Optifine cape via `Game Menu > Options > Skin Customisation > Optifine Cape > Reload Cape`

+## Using

+- Run the program as an administrator.
+- Enter `2` to run Phantom.

 ## FAQ